ed-components/ed-components/components/ed-quiz/README.md

 [task-list](https://github.github.com/gfm/#task-list-items-extension-) is turned
 into a single choice question.

-**Warning: Blank lines are not allowed inside chidrens of ed-quie.**
+**Warning: Blank lines are not allowed inside ed-components chidren of ed-quiz.**

 ```html